 I always, always check for heavily discounted meats when I do our shop.
 This week, the “extra” item I came home with was a large pack of bone-in chicken drumsticks.
 I scored these for $0.69 a lb!
 While they won’t be used this week, they will be in our chest freezer for future meal planning.
 I always check the “manager’s special” stickers where the meat must be used or frozen in a short time-frame.
 Again, if you can allow a few extra dollars in that week’s shop, then you will ultimately save money in the long run.
 I have bought $35 hams for $5, Ground chicken for $1/lb, and other great deals.

 Step 3: Meal “Prepping”

 You might have noticed there are quotes around the word “prepping.”
 That’s because we don’t fully meal prep anymore.
 We used to fully make EVERY meal for the week on Sundays, but that left us burnt out.
 Both hubby and I work full time.
 I’m also a full time online grad student, and we have a toddler and a puppy.
-We NEED our weekends to keep sane (side note, I try to do our “shop” on Thurday or Friday to further give us the weekend).
+We NEED our weekends to keep sane (side note, I even try to do our “shop” on Friday after work to further give us the weekend).

 Chop, Chop, Chop!

 We make sure to chop/slice/dice/mince everything that needs to be done for the upcoming week.
 Recently, I bought a mini chopper from Aldi for $8 and it has been a game changer.
 I can get onions done in a fraction of the time as before.
 Also, remember how I said we like our weekends?
 Usually, we will do this portion of meal prepping while our toddler is napping or contained (coloring in her high chair, eating a snack etc.).
 Often Netflix is involved.

 Make ALL of Your Breakfasts